GROMACS Wizard - Pre-processing of the system#

 Load the system#

 In this tutorial, we will be using the 1AKI structure.
-You can download it from the RCSB Protein Data Bank website by clicking onĀ Home > Fetch.
+You can download it from the RCSB Protein Data Bank website by clicking on Home > Fetch.
 Enter the PDB code 1AKI (you can select any format: PDB, PDBx/mmCIF, or MMTF), and click Load.
-Depending on the format, a pop-up dialog will appear asking about import parameters - you can leave them to their default values.
+Depending on the format, a pop-up dialog might appear asking about import parameters - you can leave them to their default values.

-If you downloaded the system from the Protein Data Bank website or you have it locally, then you can load your system using the Home > Open (Ctrl/Cmd + O).
+If you downloaded the system from the Protein Data Bank website and you have it locally on your PC, then you can load your system using the Home > Open (Ctrl/Cmd + O).

-Before applying the Preparation step in GROMACS Wizard, we first need to validate and preprocess the system.
+Before applying the Preparation step in GROMACS Wizard, we first need to pre-process the system, i.e. remove alternate locations, existing water, ligands, ions.
+You can easily do it using Home > Prepare:

 Tip

-Alternatively, you can check the system for alternate locations using Home > Validate - this will launch the Structure validation module.
+You can check the system for alternate locations using Home > Validate - this will launch the Structure validation module.
 There in the Alt. locations tab, click Find alternate locations.
 If there are any, they will be shown in the table.
-If there were any it is necessary to remove them by clicking on Remove alt. locations.
+If there are any, you can remove them by clicking on Remove alt. locations.

 You can also perform other checks for your system if necessary, e.g. check bond lengths, non-standard residues, and clashes.